-Content development using instructional design is the design, development, and delivery of any kind of content.
-It constructs the experiences in a way that learners are able to either acquire more knowledge or brush up their existing skills.
+Content development using the instructional design is the design, development, and delivery of any kind of content.
+Additionally, it constructs the experiences in a way that learners are able to either acquire more knowledge or brush up on their existing skills.
 There is a set of models and theories related to how people learn and the cognitive processes behind our learning experiences.
-These models ensure the instruction is as effective as possible for imparting knowledge or teaching skills to learners.
+Furthermore, these models ensure the instruction is as effective as possible for imparting knowledge or teaching skills to learners.

-The ability to access information when it is needed by using browser-based resources is driving many of the changes in workplace today.
-Technology is enabling great quantities of information to become accessible in multiple formats of text, audio and video, adding great flexibility to the learning experience.
+The ability to access information when needed by using browser-based resources is driving many of the changes in the workplace today.
+Technology is enabling great quantities of information to become accessible in multiple formats of text, audio, and video, adding great flexibility to the learning experience.
 As interest in e-learning has grown, the efficacy of content development programs has been studied by a number of educational experts.

-Technology and the internet have changed the face of instructional design and also the way employees learn in workplace.
-Although content development using instructional design and corporate learning gained awareness quite late in the transition to digital world, e-learning is now in full sway and grows more complicated by the year.
-As instructional designers seek to meet the continually growing demands of the modern workplace, several new instructional design trends have emerged as the solutions to corporate training and development.
+Technology and the internet have changed the face of instructional design and also the way employees learn in the workplace.
+Content development using instructional design and corporate learning gained awareness quite late in the transition to the digital world.
+However, e-learning is now in full sway and grows more complicated by the year.
+Instructional designers seek to meet the continually growing demands of the modern workplace.
+Now, several new instructional design trends have emerged as the solutions to corporate training and development.

 - Mobile Learning– Following the trend of meeting learners where they are, mobile learning allows users to access activities from where they are.
-It is another example of how content development using instructional design has adapted to fit the needs of the modern work calendar.
+It is another example of how content development has adapted to fit the needs of the modern work calendar.

 - Blended Learning– This style of learning is common to both the education and corporate sectors, but the term blended learning is commonly found in the corporate learning environment.